intuit/PHP-Payments-SDK/Readme.md

 ![Build status](https://travis-ci.com/intuit/PHP-Payments-SDK.svg?branch=master)
 ![Latest Stable Version](https://poser.pugx.org/quickbooks/payments-sdk/v/stable)

-This SDK is designed to facilitate developers using QuickBooks Online Payments API.
-It provides a set of methods that make it easier to work with Intuit’s Payments API.
+This SDK is designed to facilitate developers using the QuickBooks Payments API by providing a set of methods that make it easier to work with.
 It supports the following operations:

  - Standard OAuth 2.0 and OpenID Connect protocols
  - Interceptors for logging and error handling
- - Standard Payments API endpoints requests/response handling
+ - Standard Payments API endpoints with requests/response handling

-If you have not used with QuickBooks Online Payments API, please go to our docs at: https://developer.intuit.com/app/developer/qbpayments/docs/get-started
+If you have not used the QuickBooks Payments API before, please go to our docs at: https://developer.intuit.com/app/developer/qbpayments/docs/get-started

 ## Requirements